AmbujDw/cancer-goggles/README.md

 ## Raspberry Pi Setup

-In general, Qt's support for Arm devices is not great.
+Qt's support for Arm devices is not great.
 The only prebuild Qt library on Arm is available via `apt`.
-This instruction is for [Ubuntu Desktop 20.10 for Raspberry Pi 4](https://ubuntu.com/download/raspberry-pi).
+This instruction is for [Ubuntu Desktop 21.10 for Raspberry Pi 4](https://ubuntu.com/download/raspberry-pi).

 We chose Ubuntu rather than Raspbian because 64-bit system performs better than 32-bit system with enough resource, and Pi 4 has enough memory take all benefits of a 64-bit OS.
 Also, the default Python3 version of Ubuntu 20.10